Lazarus (Japanese TV series): Members

 A young Russian woman who is generally cheerful and frank, talking to anyone in a friendly manner.
 She is a gun specialist skilled in many kinds of firearms.
 Chris drinks a lot, is optimistic, and has a rough big-sister type personality that does not flatter men nor women.
 Her original name was Alexandra (アレクサンドラ, Arekusandora), but she changed her identity after faking her death to escape a Russian special forces unit and to protect her former lover Inga from potential execution for betraying her homeland.
 Chris was affectionately referred to by Inga as Sashenka (サーシェンカ).
+In the second half of the show, it seems that Chris developed some feelings for Axel after he protected and saved her, giving him a kiss as a final wish when she and the other characters were almost resigned to the death of the world.